Natives on Womb Room Sally Anderson Sally Anderson - Natives on Womb Room

 SALLY ANDERSON IS A FINALIST IN THE BAYSIDE PAINTING PRIZE

 Congratulations Sally Anderson who is a finalist in the 2024 Bayside Painting Prize for her 2024 work ‘Placenta banksia, Bridal Veil Falls view, the sea in me, PB nude quilt tablecloth’.
-The Bayside Painting Prize was established in 2015 and is one of the most generous non-acquisitive painting prizes in Australia.
+Established in 2015, the Bayside Painting Prize is one of the most generous non-acquisitive painting prizes in Australia.

 The finalist exhibition will be held at Bayside Gallery from 3 May to 23 June 2024.